In today’s online world where everyone has an opinion on what makes an eCommerce site work and what doesn’t, it’s hard to make the right choice.

 - balanced branding

-- style fort your audience
+- the style for your audience

 - take care with what you feature